worldcoin/orb-software/README.md

 commit to any SemVer or API stability guarantees.
 Be warned: we may change things in a backwards-incompatible way at any time!

+## Coding Guidelines
+- Code must pass CI - see the github actions workflow for the most up to date checks.
+- There can be no copyleft or closed source dependencies.
+- Cargo [workspace inheritance] is banned, to maximize compatiblity with other build tools.

 ## First time Setup

 1. [Install nix][nix].
 This works for both mac and linux, windows is not supported.